opensearch-project/documentation-website/_migrations/deploying-migration-assistant/iam-and-security-groups-for-existing-clusters.md

 # IAM and security groups for existing clusters

-This page outlines scenarios for using the migration tools with existing clusters, including any necessary configuration changes to ensure proper communication between them.
+This page outlines security scenarios for using the migration tools with existing clusters, including any necessary configuration changes to ensure proper communication between them.

-## Importing an OpenSearch Service or OpenSearch Serverless Target Cluster
+## Importing an Amazon OpenSearch Service or Amazon OpenSearch Serverless target cluster

+Use the following scenarios for Amazon OpenSearch Service or Amazon OpenSearch Serverless target clusters.

 ### OpenSearch Service

 For an OpenSearch Domain, two main configurations are typically required to ensure proper functioning of the migration solution:

-1. **Security Group Configuration**:
+1. **Security Group Configuration**

-   The Domain should have a security group that allows communication from the applicable Migration services (Traffic Replayer, Migration Console, Reindex-from-Snapshot).
-The CDK will automatically create an `osClusterAccessSG` security group, which is applied to the Migration services.
-The user should then add this security group to their existing Domain to allow access.
+   The domain should have a security group that allows communication from the applicable migration services (Traffic Replayer, Migration Console, `Reindex-from-Snapshot`).
+The CDK automatically creates an `osClusterAccessSG` security group, which is applied to the migration services.
+The user should then add this security group to their existing domain to allow access.

-2. **Access Policy Configuration**:
+2. **Access Policy Configuration** should be one of the following:
-   The Domain’s access policy should either:
-   - Be an open access policy that allows all access, or
+   - An open access policy that allows all access.
-   - Be configured to allow at least the IAM task roles for the applicable Migration services (Traffic Replayer, Migration Console, Reindex-from-Snapshot) to access the Domain.
+   - Configured to allow at least the AWS Identity and Access Management (IAM) task roles for the applicable migration services (Traffic Replayer, Migration Console, `Reindex-from-Snapshot`) to access the domain.

 ### OpenSearch Serverless

-For an OpenSearch Serverless Collection, you will need to configure both Network and Data Access policies:
+For an OpenSearch Serverless Collection, you will need to configure both network and data access policies:

 1. **Network Policy Configuration**:
    The Collection should have a network policy that uses the `VPC` access type.
 This requires creating a VPC endpoint on the VPC used for the solution.
 The VPC endpoint should be configured for the private subnets of the VPC and should attach the `osClusterAccessSG` security group.